 The second measure is absolute accuracy (sometimes known as global accuracy).
 This refers to how well a given point on a photogrammetric map corresponds to the actual position of that point if it were measured, for example, by a surveyor.

 If we use the road example above, if the drone imagery says the starting point of the road is Latitude 152.34567, Longitude -267.4321 and is 120m above mean sea level, and a surveyor’s measurement says something different, then we have an absolute accuracy error.
+In our surveys we strive to capture at least two or three previously surveyed markers with high accuracy to use as benchmarks for the rest of our ground control points.
+This ensure high levels of absolute accuracy.

 Absolute accuracy is the more critical measure of how useful a drone mapping survey will be when used for design, construction or establishing property boundaries.
+It’s less critical when surveying for agriculture, for example.

 How accurate are drone mapping surveys?